Pay Transparency Laws:

 In closing, here are a few tips for maintaining compliance:

 GovDocs simplifies employment law compliance for multi-jurisdiction employers in the U.S. and Canada.
 The GovDocs software platform integrates three solutions in one convenient place to help you master the employment laws impacting your business.
-Whether you manage a labor law poster, minimum wage or paid leave program, our products cut through research time, provide proactive insights into the everchanging landscape of employment laws and reduce the risk of noncompliance.
+Whether you manage a labor law poster, minimum wage, pay transparency, or paid leave programs, our products cut through research time, provide proactive insights into the everchanging landscape of employment laws and reduce the risk of noncompliance.